What were you doing when you were 13?

 That was in 2010.
-In December of 2011, less than 6 months after turning 15 years old, Romero reached the peak of Antarctica’s Mount Vinson, becoming the youngest mountain climber ever to conquer the famed Seven Summits Challenge.
+In December of 2011, less than 6 months after turning 15 years old, Romero reached the peak of Antarctica’s Mount Vinson, This qualified him as the youngest mountain climber ever to conquer the famed Seven Summits Challenge.

-When did you first become interested in climbing, and what was the appeal?
+When did you first become interested in mountain climbing, and what was the appeal of it for you?

 How did climbing Kilimanjaro fire your imagination?

 The climb was beautiful!
 We spent 4 days climbing the mountain on the Umbwe route.